 If you are not sure if you have established nexus in Massachusetts, you can usually get free help by contacting the Massachusetts Comptroller.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Massachusetts.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Massachusetts
+Special rules applying to Massachusetts sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.